 For most of the second half, Patrickswell maintained our narrow lead.
 Four points from Sophie Carey, Roisin O’Brien 0-2 and Ailish Byrnes cancelled out Blackrock Effin’s attempt at recovery.
 There were five minutes to play and the ‘Well led by a narrow 0-12 to 2-5.
 With a degree of coolness, Patrickswell pulled away magnificently when Ciara Barry 0-2 and Ciara O’Brien put the gloss on a 0-15 to 2-6 win.

 UNDER 13 HURLING: Patrickswell face Pallasgreen on Saturday September 16 in the U-13 Hurling Division 3 Championship Final.

-CLUB LOTTO: The draw on Monday July 19 was not won.
-The numbers drawn were 18, 21, 23 and 25.
-The bonus number was 4.
-The €100 Lucky Dip was won by Paula Guerin and the €20 prizes were claimed by Joanne Tierney, RMJ Davoren, Kyle Loftus, Sarah Buckley and Holly Jo Delaney.
-This week’s jackpot is €6,600.
+CLUB LOTTO: The Club Lotto draw on Monday September 4 was not won.
+The numbers drawn were 1, 16, 22 and 27.
+The bonus number was 5.
+The €100 Lucky Dip was won by Margaret Hehir and the €20 prizes were claimed by Willie Ryan, Bernie Guerin, Michelle Carey, Helen Quinn and Elis Vahenomm.
+This week’s jackpot is €3,600.